dhananjaymallanna/MyBook/_chapters/003-system-design/001-apprach-for-design.md

 ## Basic

-All design decisions are based on below 4 factors:
+All design decisions are based on below 5 factors:

 - Scalability
 - Reliability
 - Availability
+- Efficiency
-- Maintainability
+- Manageability.

 Do remember: Everything is a trade-off.